davidrg/ckwin/README.md

 in the last 22 years have introduced problems.

 While waiting for a copy of VisualAge C++ to appear on ebay, some work has gone in to getting K95 building with OpenWatcom.
-Most if now builds, and if you disable enough features and compiler optimisation it even runs, but there are a number of outstanding issues (see ticket [#8](https://github.com/davidrg/ckwin/issues/8)) which need fixing before its worth including OS/2 binaries in beta releases.
+Most of it now builds, and if you disable enough features and compiler optimisation it even runs, but there are a number of outstanding issues (see ticket [#8](https://github.com/davidrg/ckwin/issues/8)) which need fixing before its worth including OS/2 binaries in beta releases.